quantum-mob/Q3/README.md

 ## Installation

 Since v1.5.1, Q3 provides a *fully automatic installation and update*.
-Please take a look at the [Installation Guide](./INSTALL.md)---`INSTALL.md`---for the instructions.
+Please take a look at the [Installation Guide](./INSTALL.md) (i.e., `INSTALL.md`) for the instructions.

 ## Quick Start